jonahsjlee/DS-4002-CS3/README.md

 ## Hook and Rubric
 The hook document and rubric are both in the root of this repository:

-* `CS3_Hook_Document.pdf` — Read this first.
+* `Hook_Document.pdf` — Read this first.
 It frames the problem and your mission.
-* `CS3_Rubric.pdf` — Read this second.
+* `Case Study Rubric.pdf` — Read this second.
 It describes what you need to produce and how you will be assessed.

 I would recommend coming back to both of these as you work through the analysis, not just at the beginning.